RisingStack/react-easy-state/README.md

 <a href="#platform-support"><img src="images/browser_support.png" alt="Browser support" width="450px" /></a>

+_Please try out Easy State v6 beta to quicken the release process.
+Release notes are [here](https://github.com/solkimicreb/react-easy-state/releases/tag/v6.0.0), you can try it with the `npm i react-easy-state@beta` command.
+Thanks!_

 <details>
 <summary><strong>Table of Contents</strong></summary>
 <!-- Do not edit the Table of Contents, instead regenerate with `npm run build-toc` -->